friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 ## MAP and MMSE Estimates for $\mu$

-If we want to find the MAP estimate for $\mu$ under the prior above, we need to find:
+The MAP estimate for $\mu$ under the prior above is given by:

 $$
 \begin{equation}